SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/freetext-search/index.md

 # Freetext search

 Using the freetext search function in SuperOffice CRM, users can search for text throughout the application.
-This applies to text which they themselves have added to the database, e.g. company names, departments, and text from the **Contact** and **Document** dialogs.
+This applies to text which they themselves have added to the database, for example, company names, departments, and text from the **Contact** and **Document** dialogs.
 You can define exactly how this will work in SuperOffice CRM using this tab in Settings and maintenance.

 ## What would you like to do now?